Kong/docs.konghq.com/app/_hub/kong-inc/key-auth/index.md

    ## Case sensitivity

-    Note that, according to their respective specifications, HTTP header names are treated as case _insensitive_, while HTTP query string parameter names are treated as case _sensitive_. {{site.base_gateway}} follows these specifications as designed, meaning that the `key_names` configuration values are treated differently when searching the request header fields versus searching the query string.
+    Note that, according to their respective specifications, HTTP header names are treated as case _insensitive_, while HTTP query string parameter names are treated as case _sensitive_.
+Kong Gateway follows these specifications as designed, meaning that the `key_names` configuration values are treated differently when searching the request header fields versus searching the query string.
 As a best practice, administrators are advised against defining case-sensitive `key_names` values when expecting the authorization keys to be sent in the request headers.